arvidn/libtorrent/docs/manual.rst

 ``comment()`` returns the comment associated with the torrent.
 If there's no comment, it will return an empty string. ``creation_date()`` returns a `boost::posix_time::ptime`__ object, representing the time when this torrent file was created.
-If there's no timestamp in the torrent file, this will return a date of january 1:st 1970.
+If there's no time stamp in the torrent file, this will return a date of January 1:st 1970.

 Both the name and the comment is UTF-8 encoded strings.